AlexandreRouma/aprs_bridge/readme.md

 Originally created by Ryzerth for the SignalsEverywhere discord server (https://signalseverywhere.com/discord)

+WARNING: This module is made for a use on a single server bot.
+This may change in the future if there is enough request for it.

 # How to install

 - Make sure the Oxyde bot framework is installed (https://github.com/AlexandreRouma/Oxyde)